Field-theoretical approach to open quantum systems and the Lindblad equation: Born approximation

 or in operator form

-We already here discern the structure of the Lindblad equation in (\ref{Lindblad}).
-Applying the trace operation to (\ref{Master-operator}) and cyclically permuting the operators under the trace we readily infer $d\text{Tr}_S[\rho_S(t)]/dt=0$ and consequently $\text{Tr}_S[\rho_S(t)]=\text{Tr}_S[\rho_S(t_i)]=1$, thus providing a consistency check of the Born approximation.
+We already discern here the structure of the Lindblad equation in (\ref{Lindblad}).
+Applying the trace operation to (\ref{Master-operator}) and cyclically permuting the operators under the trace, we readily infer $d\text{Tr}_S[\rho_S(t)]/dt=0$ and, consequently, $\text{Tr}_S[\rho_S(t)]=\text{Tr}_S[\rho_S(t_i)]=1$, thus providing a consistency check of the Born approximation.
+The trace condition applied to the kernel $K$ reads $\sum_pK_{pp,qq'}=0$, which by inspection of (\ref{Kernel}) is easily verified.
+In terms of the diagrams in Fig.~\ref{fig3}, the trace condition is obtained by setting $p=p'$ and noting that diagram (a) cancels with diagram (c) and diagram (b) with diagram (d).